Our Powerhouse Team Is Firmly Devoted to Protecting the Rights of Our Clients

 Most people don't know what to do after they've been arrested for getting a DUI.
 Getting a DUI may result in different charges or suspensions depending on where you live.
 Almost every DUI arrest in Illinois has two separate cases: your criminal charges (those are the DUI charges and other tickets you received) and also your license suspension.
 For the criminal charges, you are innocent until proven guilty and these won't appear on your record until the end of the case if you are found guilty or plead guilty.

 The suspension is different.
 In Illinois, your driver's license will be AUTOMATICALLY be suspended 46 days after your arrest.
-However, you are entitled to a hearing to fight the suspension, and there is a time limit to do this.
+You are entitled to a hearing to fight the suspension, and there is a time limit to do this.
 Not only that, we can file the Petition asking to fight your suspension right away, and because this starts a clock running, this could very much be in your favor.
 Waiting to file this Petition could greatly increase the chances of you being suspended.

 If this is your first time DUI offense and you want to drive (and haven't had your hearing on the suspension or lost it) you are still eligible to put a breathalyzer (called a BAIID device) in your car and drive during your suspension as long as you drive the car where the BAIID is installed.
 It's not great: you have to blow into it to start your car and it can also alert you to blow again while you're driving, but it's better than not driving at all for some people.
 Keep in mind the BAIID device is far from perfect and can register alcohol in your breath even if you've only just brushed your teeth or had been chewing gum.